 (115) Students returning to studies must enrol in units by the same date continuing students are required to finalise their unit enrolment.

-(116) Student visa holders returning from leave of absence must contact the UWS International Office and obtain a new CoE.
+(116) Student visa holders returning from leave of absence must contact UWS International and obtain a new CoE.

 (117) Students who have not returned within the specified timeframe after having approved leave will be regarded as having abandoned their course.